 R1 Comment: Line 144: what about the instances where multiple ships were broadcasting (cumulative exposure)?
 Did you have a covariate for multiple ships to see if there was any interaction/effect by including whether there were multiple sources?

-Response: Due to the sensitive nature of the naval training activities, we were not given information about the exact number of ships (or other sources) on the range or using sonar at any given time.
-For each time period, we were given a covariate that was 0 if no sources were present, 1 if 1 source was present, and 2 if 2 or more sources were present.
+Response: Due to the sensitive nature of the naval training activities, we could not provide information about the exact number of ships (or other sources) on the range or using sonar at any given time.
+For each time period, we therefore used a covariate that was 0 if no sources were present, 1 if 1 source was present, and 2 if 2 or more sources were present.
 In practice, all data used in this study had either 0 sources (no activity) or 2 or more sources (when general training or hull-mounted MFAS were present).
 Therefore, we were unable to assess the impact of multiple versus single sources.

 We did experiment with using a metric of cumulative exposure (SEL), but dropped the idea because it required the assumption that whales did not move around the range over the course of a SCC (i.e., the SEL calculated at a single point in space is not what a whale actually experiences).

 However, as part of a follow-up study, we are looking at data from the general training period in more detail.
-We now have data on distance and sonar transmission from the closest surface ships, surface recovery boats, torpedoes, and submarines to each hydrophone.
+We now have data on distance and sonar transmission from the closest surface recovery boats, torpedoes, and submarines to each hydrophone.
 We are investigating whether the decrease in probability of detecting group vocal periods during this period can be attributed to one or more of these sources.

 R1 Comment: Line 150: “center hydrophone” right?
 Or did you do all hydrophones in the group?
 Need to clarify

-Response: Modified text to clarify that the transmission loss was estimated from the closest ship to each individual hydrophone.
+Response: Modified text to clarify that the transmission loss was estimated from the closest ship to each individual hydrophone, and that groups detected on multiple hydrophones were assigned to a single hydrophone and this was used as their proxy location.

 R1 Comment: Line 190: can we assume that the detection range (6.5 km) will be the same at PMRF as it is at AUTEC?
 As you mentioned earlier, the two ranges have different bathymetries and depths.
 Has it been estimated what the detection range is at PMRF?